 MYX Fitness is a lesser-known brand increasingly crowded home exercise market, but they bring an intriguing option to the table with the MYX II Plus bike.
-While perhaps not as sleek-looking and refined as some of the competition, the bike itself is sturdy and stable with a massive range of friction resistance to suit users of all fitness levels.
-An enormous range of fit adjustments and a 350-pound weight capacity also means that it should work for most users.
+While not as sleek-looking and refined as some of the competition, the bike is sturdy and stable, with a massive range of friction resistance to suit users of any fitness level.
+An enormous range of fit adjustments and a 350-pound weight capacity also means it should work for most users.
 It comes equipped with a WiFi and Bluetooth-enabled 21.5-inch swiveling HD touchscreen that can be oriented however you like for on and off-the-bike workouts using the OpenFit app.
-OpenFit has a good selection of studio-style cycling workouts with all the ride types, lengths, and music genres to choose from, all of which are based on heart rate zones using the included Polar heart rate armband.
-The app also has a huge selection of off-bike workouts ranging from strength training and pilates to yoga and meditation, and the Plus version we tested comes with a set of 6 dumbells (you choose between light, medium, and heavy), a kettlebell, a bike mat, exercise mat, foam roller, and a resistance band so you can follow along and build you own little home gym.
-The MYX II Plus also comes with plenty of other useful features, and delivery and assembly are included in the price, adding to its impressive value.
+OpenFit has a good selection of studio-style cycling workouts with all the ride types, lengths, and music genres to choose from, all based on heart rate zones using the included Polar heart rate armband.
+The app also has a huge selection of off-bike workouts ranging from strength training and pilates to yoga and meditation.
+The Plus version we tested comes with a set of 6 dumbells (you choose between light, medium, and heavy), a kettlebell, a bike mat, exercise mat, a foam roller, and a resistance band so you can follow along and build you own little home gym.
+The MYX II Plus also comes with plenty of other useful features, and delivery and assembly are included in the price, adding to its unique value.

-While the MYX II Plus is a quality bike, the friction resistance does not have any preset levels and seems a little vague compared to other models.
-We enjoyed the OpenFit app's cycling workouts, but there's no denying that it's somewhat limited compared to Peloton, for example, although there are a lot of off-bike classes to balance it out.
+While the MYX II Plus is a quality bike, the friction resistance has no preset levels and seems vague compared to other models.
+We enjoyed the OpenFit app's cycling workouts, but there's no denying that it's somewhat limited compared to Peloton, although there are a lot of off-bike classes to balance it out.
 Of course, the app membership cost is not insignificant, and it's right up there with the most expensive competitor's apps.
-Regardless, we feel this is a reasonably priced option for at-home studio cycling that comes with features and extras for total body fitness.
+Regardless, this is a reasonably priced option for at-home studio cycling with features and extras for total body fitness.